MaFeLP/captura/docs/templates/config/index.md

 ---
-title: The Template Configuration
+title: Configuration
 layout: default
+parent: Template Creation
 ---

 # The Template Configruation
-The template configuration is split up into two parts: [Metadata]({% link metadata.md %}) about the template and [Section]({% link section.md %}) where the different parts of the wizard are defined.
+The template configuration is split up into two parts:

+1. [Metadata]({% link templates/config/metadata.md %}) about the template and
+2. [Section]({% link templates/config/section.md %}) where the different parts of the wizard are defined.

 ## Sample Configuration
 ```yaml